Azure/azure-sdk-for-go/sdk/azidentity/troubleshoot.md

 - [Azure Service Fabric](https://docs.microsoft.com/azure/service-fabric/configure-existing-cluster-enable-managed-identity-token-service)

-## Troubleshooting Azure CLI Authentication Issues
+## Troubleshoot Azure CLI authentication issues

-### Azure CLI Not Installed
+### Azure CLI not installed

-The Azure CLI must be installed and on the application's path.
-Follow the instructions [here](https://docs.microsoft.com/cli/azure/install-azure-cli) to install it and then try authenticating again.
+The Azure CLI must be installed and on the app's path.
+Follow the instructions at [How to install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) to install it.
+Then try authenticating again.

 ### Azure account not logged in

 `AzureCLICredential` authenticates as the identity currently logged in to Azure CLI.
-You need to login to your account in Azure CLI via `az login` command.
-You can further read instructions to [Sign in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli).
-Once logged in try running the credential again.
+You need to log in to your account in Azure CLI via the `az login` command.
+You can read further instructions to [Sign in with Azure CLI](https://docs.microsoft.com/cli/azure/authenticate-azure-cli).
+Once logged in, try running the credential again.